microservices-security-in-action/samples/Errata.md

 ## Appendix E

 * **Page 414**, formatting issue on the last line of the code block.
-Should be correct as:
+Should be corrected as:
 ```yaml
 docker-init:
   Version: 0.18.0